astronomer/airflow-guides/guides/install.md

 ## 6. Set the Astronomer config values

+Now, we'll set the configuration values for the Astronomer Helm chart.

 Create a `config.yaml` for your domain setting overrides by copying [config.tpl.yaml](https://github.com/astronomerio/helm.astronomer.io/blob/master/config.tpl.yaml) if you don't already have one.

 Change the branch on GitHub to match your desired Astronomer Platform version.